|Student Rating:||3 / 5|

-The card offers one of the largest sign-up bonuses among student cards.
-You get 25,000 points (approximately $250 worth of travel) for spending $1,000 in the first 90 days.
-Combining this with a high rewards rate of 1.5 points per every dollar spent, the Bank of America Travel Rewards card offers the highest rewards value out of any student card.
+The card offers a generous sign-up bonus among student cards.
+You get 25,000 points (redeemed for a $250 statement credit toward travel) for spending $1,000 in the first 90 days.
+Combining this with a high rewards rate of 1.5 points per every dollar spent, the Bank of America Travel Rewards credit card for Students offers the highest rewards value out of any student card.
 The drawback is that the points are only applicable to travel.
 If you prefer cash-back or other types of rewards, you will need to shop for another card.

 Flexible redemption options

 Still, if you are strictly interested in travel rewards, Bank of America offers one of the best and most flexible programs for students.
 You can book travel however and whenever you please, with no blackout dates or restrictions.
-There are no point limits or expiration dates, and you can redeem points for a variety of items, including flights, hotels, vacations, cruises, rental cars and baggage fees.
+There are no point limits and you can redeem points for a variety of items, including flights, hotels, vacations, cruises, rental cars and baggage fees.

 Primarily designed for travelers

 The list of card features is fairly limited, but the lack of a foreign transaction fee is particularly useful for frequent travelers.
-There are a few other features that cardholders may find useful, such as fixed payment dates, overdraft protection and mobile banking and text alerts and accessing your FICO® Score for free.
+There are a few other features that cardholders may find useful, such as mobile banking and text alerts and accessing your FICO® Score for free.

 Lengthy introductory offer

-The card offers zero percent interest on new purchases for the first 15 billing cycles on new purchases and balance transfers completed within the first 60 days (18.24% to 28.24% variable APR thereafter).
-This is a fairly long introductory period and may prove handy for a student who wants to finance a large purchase, or who simply needs some practice at paying off a card balance in full.
-However, there are several student cards that offer similar or longer introductory periods, so you’ll want to examine all your options before you decide to use this card for financing purposes.
+The card offers a 0% intro APR for the first 15 billing cycles on new purchases and balance transfers completed within the first 60 days (18.24% to 28.24% variable APR thereafter).
+This is a generous introductory APR period and may prove handy for a student who wants to finance a large purchase, or who simply needs to pay down some debt.
+However, you should note there is a 3% balance transfer fee that applies to all balance transfers.

 Some high costs in the fine print